Things to do

 To start with, there are some 30 miles of tracks and paths to walk, and deserted beaches and coves to discover, either with an experienced guide or by yourselves, as well as historic monuments to marvel at, particularly The Garrison (16th Century fortress) and Halangy Village, dating back to the Bronze Age.

 In the evenings if you don’t fancy cooking for yourself, there are lots of restaurants, pubs and cafes from which to choose, or you can order dinner in from various catering outlets.
 You might also want to experience a “supper boat” to St. Agnes or St. Martin’s one evening – eating out at one of the off island restaurants or pubs and returning home at sunset.
 It’s magical!
 Life in Scilly dictates a relaxed dress code on the whole, although some hotel restaurants do request smarter wear in the evenings.
+Do make sure you catch one of the weekly evening gig races.
+Women race on Wednesday, men on Friday.
+Hop on a tripper boat to get a better view and cheer your favourite gig to victory.

 If you want to time your visit here with a particular event on Scilly, it’s worth checking the events calendar on our official Visit Isles of Scilly website, or checking with our Isles of Scilly Tourist Information Centre.